 - Use a compression plugin or tool to shrink the file size of your images.

 - Set optimized WooCommerce thumbnail sizes.

 - Use the JPEG image format (unless you need transparency).

 - Consider a content delivery network to speed up global image load times.

-Optimize your product images today and enjoy a faster loading WooCommerce store.
+Read our full guide on how to speed up a slow WooCommerce site, optimize your product images today and enjoy a faster loading WooCommerce store!